regionostergotland/CKM-mirror/README.md

   Repository: openehr_definitions
   Branch: master
 ```
+If you are using Ocean's Template designer or other local-file-based tools it should be possible to either
+* download and unpack the zip-file of this repository, found under the green "Clone or download" button on the https://github.com/regionostergotland/CKM-mirror page or
+* set up GIT client to keep in sync (this has a bit of learning curve...)

 Update policy
 ------------
 We do occasional manual one-way updates from https://github.com/openEHR/CKM-mirror (that most often update the content of the '/local/archetypes' subdirectory tree).
 The direction is always _from_ the international CKM tool (automatically) to https://github.com/openEHR/CKM-mirror and from there (manually) to this fork https://github.com/regionostergotland/CKM-mirror/.